Premiums for popular Obamacare plans to soar 37% for 2018

 But in a strange twist, policies could actually become more affordable for many people buying on the exchange.
 That's because the price spike means many enrollees will receive more generous premium subsidies, so they can now afford gold policies with lower deductibles.

 In the annual landscape report, the Trump administration highlighted many of the negative developments that will plague Obamacare next year.
+In prior reports, the Obama administration focused on how the premium subsidies make Affordable Care Act policies more affordable.

+"This data demonstrates just how rapidly Obamacare's exchanges are deteriorating with skyrocketing premiums year after year, more than half of Americans with no more than two insurers to choose from, and the taxpayer burden exploding," said Caitlin Oakley, press secretary for the Department of Health & Human Services.

-The data covers the more than three dozen states that use the federal exchange, healthcare.gov.
+The report covers the more than three dozen states that use the federal exchange, healthcare.gov.

+Open enrollment begins Wednesday and runs through Dec.
+15 -- about half the length of prior periods.

-The steep premium hike means a 27-year-old will pay nearly $5,000 a year, on average, for the benchmark silver plan, upon which subsides are based.
+The steep rate hike means a 27-year-old will pay nearly $5,000 a year, on average, for the benchmark silver plan, upon which premium subsides are based.
 That's up from $2,600 when the Obamacare exchanges opened in 2014.
+This is before subsidies are factored in, however.

 Premiums are skyrocketing for a second year in a row.
 Rates rose 24% this year in the states using healthcare.gov.